CI/CD Deployment

 Use Wrangler's built-in D1 migrations command.
 This requires your migrations to follow Wrangler's migration format.

-Configure your wrangler.jsonc to use NuxtHub's migration table and output directory:
+If you maintain a manual wrangler.jsonc, configure it to use NuxtHub's migration table and output directory:

 {